mmrmilon/mizanurrahman/README.md

 </p>
 <p align="justify">
   <samp>
-    :loudspeaker: I’m a passionate software developer with over 11+ years of professional experience to build web applications using the .NET stack maintaining the highest quality standard.
-My diverse technological proficiency enables me to handle an array of challenges with ease and consistently deliver outstanding outcomes.
+    :loudspeaker: I’m a passionate software developer with over 13+ years of professional experience building web applications using the .NET stack maintaining the highest quality standard.
+My diverse technological proficiency enables me to handle various challenges easily and consistently deliver outstanding outcomes.
 Whether you require a new software solution or an upgrade to an existing one, my extensive skills and experience can assist you in achieving success.
   </samp>
 </p>
 <p align="center">